 The vision for the new neighbourhood

-In the current proposals, heights of the buildings range from 3 to 17 storeys.
+The buildings in the proposals range from 3 to 24 storeys.
 The buildings backing onto Emanuel Avenue would be the lowest, with the height of buildings being stepped up and the tallest next to the railway and the station.
 The three tallest buildings, along Friary Road facing the railway, are 24, 22 and 19 storeys.

-47. Will a tall building create shadows and strong winds around it?
+Will the tall buildings create shadows and strong winds around them?

 As part of the application our consultants have been carrying out extensive modelling of the conditions around the buildings so that we can minimise any negative effects before the application is submitted.

 We do not anticipate great increases in traffic levels locally due to the redevelopment of Friary Park.
-We will work out how much parking to provide using surveys of how many spaces are used currently.
-Residents living in the shared living accommodation will not be permitted to park either within the estate or the surrounding area.
-A limited number of parking spaces will be available for residents living in the shared ownership and private accommodation to buy.
-Residents of the redeveloped Friary Park will not be able to park in the surrounding streets.
+We have worked out how much parking to provide using surveys of how many spaces are used currently.

 We have included new community facilities in our proposed redevelopment.
 The new facilities will be built before the existing Friary Park community centre is demolished so that there is a space available throughout the redevelopment process.